jrtashjian/curatewp-related-posts/readme.txt

 == Changelog ==

-= 1.0.1 =
-* Block no longer hangs on loading when no related posts are found.
-* Disabled click events on links while editing a post.
+* The section title and description is deprecated within the block
-* Added support for WP 5.2.2
+* Added support for WP 5.2.3

-= 1.0.0 =
-* Initial release.
+* Added support for Gutenberg 6.6.0